 It is time to get those creative juices going again!
 Mrs. McBride is offering another opportunity to put your skills to work.
-Find out more details for this month’s challenge here – The Gummy Bear Challenge.
+Find out more details for this month’s challenge here – The Origami Challenge.

 “Acceptance is not love.
 You love a person because he or she has lovable traits,